-If applicable, examine the texts in your instructional materials using the Windows and Mirrors framework to assess whether they allow students to explore the unfamiliar (windows) and see their own lives and experiences validated and valued (mirrors).
+If applicable, examine your instructional materials using the Education Justice Research and Organizing Collaborative Culturally Responsive Curriculum Scorecard or the Windows and Mirrors framework or to assess whether they allow students to explore the unfamiliar (windows) and see their own lives and experiences validated and valued (mirrors).

-Use your high-quality instructional materials to prepare for instruction.
+materials to prepare for instruction.